Recycle food scraps and garden waste

 Your existing green bin will be replaced with a lime green lid FOGO bin.

-You can join our FOGO Friendly Force of residents and Council officers who will help spread the word to residents around Randwick City about this exciting new service.
+You can join our Friends of FOGO group of passionate residents and Council officers who will help spread the word to residents around Randwick City about this exciting new service.

 Where can I get more information?